Memory Management

 error +---+

 we have more flexibility.
-This simplifies system software by delaying BINDING TIME physical addresses.
+This simplifies system software by delaying BINDING TIME to physical addresses.

 Multiple Partitions